-All in all, it is clear that neither NASA or IAU will help you with your star gifts and sell you celestial objects.
+All in all, neither NASA nor IAU will help you with your star gifts and sell you celestial objects.
 However, you can seek out private services that offer you an opportunity to bring warm emotions into this world and sell you a bright star.

-Star Registration is a gift service that offers to buy a star online from anywhere in the world.
+Star Certification is a gift service that offers to buy a star online from anywhere in the world.

-Online databases are constantly monitored by experts and enthusiasts of astronomy, not recognized by NASA or IAU (as it isn't their legal responsibility).
+Experts and enthusiasts of astronomy are constantly monitored online databases, not recognized by NASA or IAU (as it isn't their legal responsibility).